anqooqie/proconlib/docs/integer_interval_set.md

 ---
-title: Set of closed integer intervals
+title: Set of integers as closed integer intervals
-documentation_of: //tools/interval_set.hpp
+documentation_of: //tools/integer_interval_set.hpp
 ---

+It is a set of integers, and provides the following two operations.

+- Add the integeres $x$ such that $l \leq x \leq r$ to the set, where $l$ and $r$ are given integers.
+- Remove the integers $x$ such that $l \leq x \leq r$ from the set, where $l$ and $r$ are given integers.

-It is a set of closed integer intervals.
+It manages the elements as a set of mutually exclusive closed integer intervals.
+The set of intervals is implemented as `std::map<T, T> m`, whose key is the lower bound of an interval and value is the upper bound of it.
+It provides limited (read-only) access to `m`.

 ### License
 - CC0